 Our Rules allow for representation on the Board from the Town Council, Churches Together in Wolverton, The Radcliffe Community of Schools and Wolverton Society for Arts & Heritage.
 The nominated Board members provide a flow of information to Future Wolverton which means that the strategic direction of the organisation is informed by the wider community as well as the membership.

-Some of these organisations chose not to nominate a representative to the Board for the 2017/18 year.
-The 2017/18 Annual General Meeting took place on the 27th September 2018 and the minutes of the meeting are available to members on request.
+Some of these organisations chose not to nominate a representative to the Board for the 2020/21 year.

 Marie is CEO of Future Wolverton, and helped found the organisation in 2013.
 She was previously Convener of Wolverton Steering Group and on the committee of Wolverton Unlimited Association.
 She has also been a Town Councillor, once in the late 1990’s and again in 2012.
 She has been working on regeneration initiatives in Wolverton for the past 10 years and is a strategic and creative thinker who is good at spotting opportunities and developing innovative project ideas.
 She has extensive experience of, fundraising, project development and project management.
 As a fellow of the School for Social Entrepreneurs, Marie is actively engaged in considering the challenges that arise from the delivering services with less funds, and supporting the transformation of the organisation to a social enterprise.